software patch 8 WSUS alternatives for patch management

 Windows systems are notorious for requiring frequent patching, but in some ways, Linux patch management is even more complicated because of the distributed nature of the OS.

-Desktop patching has become a routine maintenance chore for admins, and enterprise networks increasingly include a mix of desktop OSes.
+Desktop patching has become a routine maintenance chore for administrators, and enterprise networks increasingly include a mix of desktop OSes.
 Therefore, it's important for all desktop administrators -- even those who focus on Windows -- to learn Linux patch management best practices and how the process works.

 Thankfully, a variety of tools and resources are available to help administrators educate themselves on this topic.
 IT admins should learn these eight Linux patch management best practices before they perform Linux maintenance.